 USI's theatre design lab is equipped with 16 workstations complete with large drafting tables and Alienware PCs, high-end graphic-oriented computers.
 The monitors are supported by articulated arms which can be adjusted or moved out of the way to allow for use of the desk.
 Each of the computers has design software for each element of theatre production: lighting, costume, scenery, sound, and projection design.
 Specialized software includes:

 - ESP Vision, a program which allows designers to pre-program lighting sequences

 - Isadora, visual and audio manipulation software

 A large format color printer in the back of the room allows students to print large-scale design plans up to 42 inches wide.

-Students have access to the lab 24 hours a day, seven days a week with their Eagle Access Cards.
+Students have access to the lab from 6:00 AM to 12:00 AM, seven days a week with their Eagle Access Cards.

-The lab is located in the lower level of the Technology Center.
+The lab is located in the lower level of the Arts Center.